A new approach to the mean-field limit of Vlasov-Fokker-Planck equations: Main results

 \subsection{The case of first order system}

 While we focus on second order systems, we also emphasize that our method directly applies to first order systems on bounded domains (in a much simpler manner in fact) and provides the mean-field limit under very weak assumptions on the kernel~$K$ again.
+Consider in that case